 What is a macular hole?

-A macular hole is a small break in the macula, located in the center of the eye’s light-sensitive tissue called the retina.
+A macular hole is a small break in the macula, located in the center of the eye’s light-sensitive tissue, called the retina.
 The macula provides the sharp, central vision we need for reading, driving, and seeing fine detail.
-A macular hole can cause blurred and distorted central vision.
-Macular holes are related to aging and usually occur in people over age 60.
+A macular hole can cause blurry and distorted central vision.
+Macular holes occur more with aging, usually in people over age 60.

 Is a macular hole the same as age-related macular degeneration?

 No. Macular holes and age-related macular degeneration are two separate and distinct eye conditions, although the symptoms for each are similar.
 Both conditions are common in people 60 and over.
-An eye care professional will know the difference.
+Your eye doctor will know the difference.

 What causes a macular hole?